9brada6/tabs-with-posts/development.md

     Additional Plugins Info:
     - Write in documentation that GamerZ like/dislike system is not working.

-    Translations:

-    - Add what the filename of the translation should be.
-    - Add a section in documentation where you write about translations, how they work, and how to translate this plugin.

 ## 🎉 Todo: After first release

 - Documentation: Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).